 - predicts extreme weather conditions, such as a blizzard, ice storm or sudden drops in temperature.

-If the extreme cold doesn’t get you, the restricted freedom, or enforced confinement it creates, might have you suffering with Cabin Fever.
+If the extreme cold doesn’t get you, the restricted freedom and enforced confinement might have you suffering with Cabin Fever.
 Well wrapped up, you can still enjoy a walk in the crisp, clear, sunny, beauty that is a typical winter day, and people head out to frozen lakes for a game of ice hockey or just to skate, or go snow-shoeing and ice-fishing, but generally, your everyday, outdoor pursuits are no longer so enjoyable.
-Although the major roads and pavements are swiftly cleared of snow by a phalanx of snow-ploughs, it still takes time to get properly dressed to go out, and when you come back indoors you inevitably create a slushy puddle as you scramble out of your snowy gear.
+Although the major roads and pavements are swiftly cleared of snow by a phalanx of snow-ploughs, it still takes time to get properly dressed to go out, and when you come back indoors you inevitably create a slushy puddle as you scramble out of snowy gear.
 Slowly but surely, outdoor trips become limited to only the necessary.
-Getting the children dressed for the five-minute walk to school in the winter takes longer than the journey itself.
-Often it becomes too cold for them to be outdoors for more than minutes at a time and schools will keep them indoors during recess.
+Getting the children dressed for the five-minute walk to school in winter takes longer than the journey itself.
+Often it’s too cold for them to be outdoors for more than minutes at a time and schools will keep them indoors during recess.

 So, how do you stop from turning into a couch potato and gaining twenty pounds in the winter months?
 One activity steadily gaining popularity here in winter is Mall Walking.
 Shopping malls are huge indoor spaces with long corridors, perfect for stretching your legs.
-Some of them are even thoughtfully designed in a circular or figure of eight shape so you don’t have to turn around at the end.
-To get any meaningful form of exercise you need to walk vigorously and in a straight line which is impossible once the mall is flooded with shoppers so most malls have special mall walking hours, usually an hour or two before the shops open.
+To get any meaningful exercise you need to walk vigorously and in a straight line which is impossible once the mall is flooded with shoppers so most malls have special mall walking hours, usually an hour or two before the shops open.
 Because walking is a low impact form of exercise, this is very popular with senior citizens.
 Most professionals will either be members of a gym or live in a condominium with an on-site gym and/or pool.
 The rest of us keep up the regular workout that is Shoveling Snow Off The Driveway.
-If you’re unfortunate enough to live on the side of the street with a footpath, or worse, a corner plot, you are responsible for maintaining a passable path for pedestrians, or you could find yourself at the sharp end of a lawsuit from someone injured through falling/slipping.
+If you live on the side of the street with a footpath, or worse, a corner plot, you’re responsible for maintaining a passable path for pedestrians or you could find yourself at the sharp end of a lawsuit.